swiftlang/swift-package-manager/README.md

 ### Choosing a Swift Version

 The `SWIFT_EXEC` environment variable specifies the `swiftc` executable path used by `swift package`.
-If it is not set, SwiftPM will try to locate it:
+If it is not set, the package manager will try to locate it:

 1. In `swift-package`'s parent directory.
-2. (on OS X) by calling `xcrun --find swiftc`
+2. On OS X, by calling `xcrun --find swiftc`.
-3. in PATH
+3. By searching the PATH.

 ---

 ## Documentation

-For extensive documentation on using Swift Package Manager, creating packages, and more, see [Documentation/README](Documentation/README.md).
+For extensive documentation on using Swift Package Manager, creating packages, and more, see [Documentation](Documentation).

-For additional documentation on developing Swift Package Manager, see [Documentation/Internals](Documentation/Internals).
+For additional documentation on developing the Swift Package Manager itself, see [Documentation/Internals](Documentation/Internals).

 ---